 The preparation of the 2017/2018 - 2021/2022 Spatial Development Framework (SDF) for uMhlathuze was undertaken and adopted during May 2017.
-The document represents the first draft Review of the 2017/2018 - 2021/2022 SDF and aims to achieve the following:
+The document represents the second draft Review of the 2017/2018 - 2021/2022 SDF and aims to achieve the following:

-- Include any updated information available since the review of the preparation of the 2017/2018 - 2021/2022 SDF in 2017. - Further interrogate areas where strategic intervention is required and where strategic opportunities exist and provision of indicative mapping of such. - Ensure that all relevant mapping is updated given any new/updated information. - Address comments received from the provincial Department of Cooperative Governance and Traditional Affairs on the assessment of the 2017/2018 - 2021/2022 SDF as adopted in May 2017. - Consider alignment and cross border issues from the King Cetshwayo District family.
+- Include any updated information available since the review of the preparation of the 2017/2018 - 2021/2022 SDF in 2017. - Further interrogate areas where strategic intervention is required and where strategic opportunities exist and provision of indicative mapping of such. - Update mapping given any new/updated information available. - Address comments received from the provincial Department of Cooperative Governance and Traditional Affairs (CoGTA) on the assessment of the 2017/2018 - 2021/2022 SDF as adopted in May 2018. - o Consider alignment and cross border issues from the King Cetshwayo District family. - Information is being sourced from government departments and other service providers on projects, supplemented by internal projects for mapping and spatial presentation.